leonW7/D-Link/Vul_3.md

 Vulnerability description
 -------------------------
-An issue was discovered in /bin/goahead on D-Link DIR-823G with latest firmware 1.02B03.
+An issue was discovered in /bin/goahead on D-Link DIR-823G with the latest firmware 1.02B03.
 There is a incorrect access control problem allowing remote attackers to get sensitive information of all clients in WLAN without authentication via access a HNAP API named GetClientInfo.

 POC
 -------------------------